ductwork/ductwork.github.io/advanced/configuration.md

     worker_count: 10
 ```

-**NOTE**: Be sure to properly scale the rails connection pool size so the number of threads and connections are equal.
+**Important:** Scale your Rails connection pool size to match the number of threads to ensure adequate database connections.

 ## `job_worker.max_retry`

-This configuration value sets the number of times a step's job can be retried before marking it as an error and halting the pipeline.
-The default is **3**.
+Sets the maximum number of times a step's job can be retried before marking it as an error and halting the pipeline.

+**Default:** 3

 ```yaml
 default: &default